OverCry/Chess/README.md

 1. The game can be played through terminal
 2. The game will know when the game is concluded
 3. The game will remember all moves done,

+## Compromises
+1. Rather than typical chess notation, the player will input the original location and the final destination of the piece.
+2. The black side is indicated with lower font rather than a colour difference